Luminous solar neutrinos I: Dipole portals: Introduction

-We see that despite the upscattered flux being indirect (i.e.\ sourced by scattering) the event rate is parametrically identical to direct detection (scaling as $d^2$ rather than $d^4$).
+Therefore, despite the upscattered flux being indirect (i.e.\ sourced by scattering) the event rate is parametrically identical to direct detection (scaling as $R\sim d^2$ rather than $R\sim d^4$).
 Furthermore, one can clearly see a number of avenues via which event rates from upscattered long-lived particles can supersede those of direct elastic recoil: \begin{enumerate} \item While both event rates are proportional to the volume of the detector, $R_\text{dec}$ scales with the density of upscattering targets \emph{inside the Earth}.
 The interior of the Earth tends to be 3-12 times more dense than detector material. \item The cross sections entering the two expressions are different, and the upscattering cross section may be much larger.
-For example $\nu e \rightarrow N e$ (detection) has a much smaller cross section than $\nu A \rightarrow N A$ (upscattering). \item Direct detection may be kinematically disfavoured. as emphasized in the literature surrounding luminous dark matter \cite{Feldstein:2010su,Pospelov:2013nea,Eby:2019mgs}. \end{enumerate} Even when $\nu X\rightarrow N x$ scattering is kinematically allowed, points 1.\ and 2.\ can make the decay event rate much larger than the elastic scattering event rate.
+For example $\nu e \rightarrow N e$ (detection) has a much smaller cross section than $\nu A \rightarrow N A$ (upscattering). \item Direct detection may be kinematically disfavoured as emphasized in the literature surrounding luminous dark matter \cite{Feldstein:2010su,Pospelov:2013nea,Eby:2019mgs}. \end{enumerate} Even when $\nu X\rightarrow N X$ scattering is kinematically allowed, points 1.\ and 2.\ can make the decay event rate much larger than the elastic scattering event rate.

 The rest of this paper is dedicated to investigating the sensitivity of large-scale detectors to a dipole portal for $m_N \leq 18.8$ MeV, the cut-off of the solar-neutrino flux.
-Our results are summarized and shown in context with other constraints for a muon-only dipole portal in \cref{muon-only}; constraints derived in this paper for $d_e$ and $d_\tau$ are broadly similar, while constraints based on fixed-target facilities either weaken or disappear entirely because the flux considered is predominantly composed of muon neutrinos.
-This is the first of two papers on the possible detection of solar neutrinos that upscatter within the Earth's mantle.
-In \cite{PaperII} a qualitatively similar, but phenomenologically distinct scenario is discussed where $\nu\rightarrow N$ proceeds via a mass-mixing portal subsequently decaying into an electron-positron pair.
+Our results are summarized and shown in context with other constraints for a muon-only dipole portal in \cref{muon-only}; constraints derived in this paper for $d_e$ and $d_\tau$ are broadly similar, while constraints based on fixed-target facilities either weaken or disappear entirely for $d_e$ and $d_\tau$ because the flux considered is predominantly composed of muon neutrinos.
+Solar neutrinos offer a robust probe of low-mass sterile neutrinos independent of neutrino flavor.